 This certificate program prepares engineers or other professionals in aerospace technology, energy, biosciences, or environmental resources to lead systems engineering development from concept creation to production.

 Students have the advantage of a hybrid course delivery strategy as part of the systems engineering certificate program.
-These options allow you to study when and where it works best for you, whether that be online while the lecture is happening live on campus, watching a recorded version sometime after work or on the weekend, or even attending a selection of courses in person at the Fort Collins campus or our South Metro Denver location.
+These options allow you to study when and where it works best for you, whether that be online while the lecture is happening live on campus or watching a recorded version sometime after work or on the weekend.
+During certain semesters, some courses (marked by an asterisk above) even offer a face to face option at our South Metro Denver location.

 Admission to the University is not required to earn the Certificate of Completion in Systems Engineering.
 You can register for any course in the certificate program as long as you meet the course prerequisites.
 Prior CSU coursework and transfer courses cannot be applied toward this certificate.